samson8884/AngularSeed/README.md

 1. `npm install bootstrap@4.0.0 --save`
 this version worked with angular 5

-2. add the reference to bootstrap.css in .angular-cli.json
+2. add the reference to bootstrap.css in angular.json
 ```
 "styles": [
         "../node_modules/bootstrap/dist/css/bootstrap.min.css",
         "../node_modules/@fortawesome/fontawesome-free/css/all.min.css",
-		"styles.css"
+		"styles/styles.css"
       ]
 ```

-we could also import it in styles.css since this is already included in .angular-cli.json
+we could also import it in styles.css since this is already included in angular.json
 ```
 @import '../node_modules/bootstrap/dist/css/bootstrap.min.css'
 ```